-Writing for the court, Chief Justice Beverly McLachlin concluded that it was not necessary to determine if the communicating in public law also violated sex workers' charter right to freedom of expression.
+Writing for the court, Chief Justice Beverley McLachlin concluded that it was not necessary to determine if the communicating in public law also violated sex workers' charter right to freedom of expression.

 "The prohibitions all heighten the risks the applicants face in prostitution—itself a legal activity," McLachlin wrote.
 "They do not merely impose conditions on how prostitutes operate.
 They go a critical step further, by imposing dangerous conditions on prostitution; they prevent people engaged in a risky—but legal—activity from taking steps to protect themselves from the risks."

 In 2010, Ontario Superior Court justice Susan Himel struck down all three laws in a case brought forward by three Ontario women: Terri Jean Bedford, Amy Lebovitch, and Valerie Scott.

 In 2012, the Ontario Court of Appeal upheld Himel's ruling with regard to keeping a common bawdy house and living off the avails of prostitution.